tailequy/tailequy.github.io/fair-grouping/code/readme.md

 The results of our proposed models when the number of wishes <b>h = 3</b> are shown in two Notebook: <b> Student-mat-h3.ipynb </b> and <b>Student-por-h3.ipynb </b>

 ## Citation
 Le Quy, T., Friege, G., Ntoutsi, E. (2023).
 Multi-fair Capacitated Students-Topics Grouping Problem.
-In: Kashima, H., Ide, T., Peng, WC. (eds) Advances in Knowledge Discovery and Data Mining.
-PAKDD 2023.
-Lecture Notes in Computer Science(), vol 13935.
+In: Proceedings of the Proceedings of the 27th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2023).
+Lecture Notes in Computer Science, vol 13935.
 Springer, Cham. https://doi.org/10.1007/978-3-031-33374-3_40

 ## Bibtex
 @InProceedings{lequy2023multi, <br>
 author="Le Quy, Tai and Friege, Gunnar and Ntoutsi, Eirini", <br>
 editor="Kashima, Hisashi and Ide, Tsuyoshi and Peng, Wen-Chih", <br>
 title="Multi-fair Capacitated Students-Topics Grouping Problem", <br>
-booktitle="Advances in Knowledge Discovery and Data Mining", <br>
+booktitle="Proceedings of the Proceedings of the 27th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2023)", <br>
 year="2023", <br>
 publisher="Springer Nature Switzerland", <br>
 address="Cham", <br>